superstreber3/tweety-backend/README.md

-This is the Webserice for Tweety
+This is the Webservice for Tweety